Search results for

 THE SHORT ANSWER

-If you’re concerned about privacy on Facebook, the platform does not notify users when someone takes a screenshot of content on their profile, including posts or images.
+If you’re concerned about privacy on Facebook, the platform does not notify users when someone takes a screenshot of content on their profile, including posts, images, or anything else.
 Therefore, it’s wise to avoid sharing anything you might regret later.
 However, you have the option to remove or hide posts from your profile at any time without deleting your account.

-Regarding Facebook Messenger, a recent update to end-to-end encrypted chats now provides notifications when it detects someone taking a screenshot of a disappearing message.
-These messages will automatically disappear within 24 hours of being sent.
-Here’s how it works:
+Regarding Facebook Messenger, an update to end-to-end encrypted chats now provides notifications when it detects someone taking a screenshot of a disappearing message.
+Let’s show you how this works

 How to receive notifications for screenshots in Messenger chats